ursulahackett/ursulahackett.github.io/content/authors/admin/_index.md

     date_end: 2013
     summary: |
       Winner of the Sir Walter Bagehot Prize for the best thesis in the field of Government and Public Administration (Political Studies Association, 2015)
-  - area: MPHil in Politics: Comparative Government
+  - area: "MPHil in Politics: Comparative Government"
     institution: University of Oxford
     icon: ""
     date_start: 2009